eduffis/smtp-python/README.md

 # smtp-python
-smtp server that uses a gmail account with any other .com domain, using a mail client (Thunder Bird / Outlook express or any other).
+smtp server that uses a gmail account with any other .com domain, using a mail client (Thunder Bird / Outlook express or any other). when the end user answers your email it is returned/replay to your domain.com INBOX, not to gmail.
+The process is transparent to the Client

 This code saves your life with the problem of email and blacklists.
 Because I could not find any program on the internet that made the client's (Thunder Bird/OutLook) teams work transparently without having to do any installation in each one.
 I decided to develop this program that generates an SMTP server, receives all the requests of the clients in a specific port and transfers them to a GMAIL account, in this way I do not have to use my public IP that every month appears in a new blacklist

 This application  was tested on a Python 2.7 and Ubuntu server 12.4